MIB Browser Version 7.5 User Guide

 Enterprise Edition

 Trap receiver and watches functions run as a system service.
-Watches function supports action, which means you can configure actions (sending email) when a MIB object’s value violates a pre-configured threshold.
+Watches function supports action, which means you can configure actions (sending emails or traps) when a MIB object's value violates a pre-configured threshold.

 On Windows platform, the service starts up automatically.
-On Linux/MAC OS X, you need to configure system to execute $INSTALL_DIR/lib/runserver.sh on startup.
+On Linux/macOS, you need to configure system to execute $INSTALL_DIR/lib/runserver.sh on startup.

 The Browser GUI